Skip to content

 About

 This grant from the United States Department of Education provides two years of funding at $36,000 per year.
-Additional coursework is required—specifically, grant specific seminar and practicum courses and a Spanish for Mental Health Professionals course.
-Funding does not require assistantship activities.
 As a condition of acceptance, the USDoE requires recipients to work in Utah schools for an equal amount of time as funding received.
 Thus, recipients are expected to commit to work in Utah schools for two years following graduation from the program.
 Students will be selected from the MSW program and School Psychology programs.

 Expectations

-• Year 1 (fall /spring 2024-2025) Students will complete a practicum in any setting but must attend monthly seminars, commit to a minimum hour requirement in a school, and collaborate on a project in the spring semester.
+• Year 1 (fall 2025) Students will complete a practicum in any setting but must attend monthly seminars, commit to a five-hour training requirement in a school (this in addition to formal practicum), and collaborate on a project in the spring semester.
+Students are also expected to continue working in their assigned school during the spring semester, 2026.

-• Students will be required to provide two years of service to a publicly funded school district post-graduation.
+• Students will be required to provide one year of service to a publicly funded school district post-graduation.

 Eligibility